Vanishing orders, suspensions and zero degree Tur\'an densities: Introduction

+\cref{suspension} implies that if if a $k$-graph $F$ satisfies $\pi_\ell(F)=0$, then $\pi_{\ell-1}(L_F(v))=0$ for every $v\in V(F)$.
+Thus \cref{suspension} provides a bridge between consecutive degree parameters and is used below to propagate the vanishing phenomena obtained from \cref{2-vanishing}.

-We next present an application of \cref{2-vanishing}.
+We finally present an application of the above results.
 Let $\Pi_{\ell}^{k}=\{\pi_{\ell}(F) : F \text{ is a $k$-graph}\}$ denote the set of all possible $\ell$-degree Tur\'an densities of $k$-graphs.
-Given the difficulty of determining individual values of $\pi_\ell(F)$, a natural alternative is to study the structure of the set $\Pi_{\ell}^{k}$.
+Given the difficulty of determining individual values of $\pi_\ell(F)$, a natural alternative is to study the global structure of $\Pi_{\ell}^{k}$.
 For $\ell=1$, this direction is closely related to the classical Erd\H{o}s jumping conjecture and remains highly challenging.
 It was only recently shown that $\Pi_{1}^{k}$ admits an accumulation point \cite{Accu-Turan-Bjarne}.
 Moreover, by the theorem of Erd\H{o}s~\cite{erdos1964extremal}, $0$ is not an accumulation point of $\Pi_{1}^{k}$.
-In contrast, Piga and Sch\"{u}lke~\cite{piga2023hypergraphs} recently proved that $0$ is an accumulation point of $\Pi_{k-1}^{k}$, providing the first example among Tur\'an-type densities that does not jump at zero (see also \cite{Accu-coTuran-Bjarne}).
+In contrast, Piga and Sch\"{u}lke~\cite{piga2023hypergraphs} recently proved that $0$ is an accumulation point of $\Pi_{k-1}^{k}$, providing the first example among Tur\'an-type densities that does not jump at zero.
 This naturally leads to the following question.

 \begin{question} For integers $2\leq \ell\leq k-2$, is zero an accumulation point of $\Pi_{\ell}^{k}$? \end{question}